 Still, the footage was seen by millions of viewers.
 This incident — and much of the cast’s behavior both in Jersey and in Italy, where they shot the last season —not only encourages appalling behavior but also shines a spotlight on what our society deems as suitable and moral television.
 “A lot of reality stars are becoming celebrities for doing unacceptable things” says Cantor.
 “Normally if you were to see some really violent thing happening it might cause you to be upset and get emotional, but if you see it over and over again, that sort of behavior that was once shocking slowly becomes more acceptable.”

-“Jersey Shore” is MTV’s most watched series telecast in the network’s history, garnering an average of between 6 million and 8 million viewers each week.
+“Jersey Shore” was MTV’s most watched series telecast in the network’s history during its run, garnering an average of between 6 million and 8 million viewers each week.
 Dr. Richard Levak is one of the first psychologists to work with television producers to help with casting, to determine which personalities would be able to handle the pressure of reality TV stardom.
 Until 2007, he had worked on every season of “Survivor,” “The Amazing Race,” “The Apprentice,” “The Contender,” and others.

 “Currently some shows are adding to the coarsening of our society by giving permission or suggesting that fame or fortune could go along with non-empathic manipulative and devious behavior,” says Levak, who recently co-wrote the book, “Therapeutic Feedback with the MMPI-2: A Positive Psychology Approach.”